Top 8 Best PayPal Alternatives for eCommerce Stores – Compared (2022)

 8 Best Alternatives to PayPal

-1. Wise (formerly TransferWise)
+01. Wise (formerly TransferWise)

 Best for: freelancers, digital nomads, international businesses, and anyone who regularly sends or receives currencies in different currencies.

 The reason they can offer a fair exchange is that no money ever actually crosses borders.
-It works like this: let’s say you send $100 USD to your friend in Europe.
+It works like this: you send $100 USD to your friend in Europe.
 Your $100 is deposited into the Wise American bank account.
 They then apply the mid-market exchange rate and send your friend the correct amount in EUR from the Wise European bank account.

 Because they do it this way, international transfers can be completed much more quickly than is typical with high street banks.
 You can send or convert money across currencies in seconds.
-You can open Wise ‘balances’ in 40+ currencies.

 Wise Fees/Charges

-2. Stripe
+02. Stripe

-Best for: Internet businesses and eCommerce stores
+Best for: Internet businesses and eCommerce stores.

-Fast and simple integration | |
+- Fast and simple integration.

-No monthly fees |
+- No monthly fees.

 Stripe Fees/Charges